 (b) it is in the public interest to do so.

 [Section 77 amended by No. 26 of 2001 s.
-6(1).]
+6(1); No. 73 of 2006 s.
+57 and 110.]

 Division 8 — Removals

 78. Casino liquor licences not removable

 A casino liquor licence is not capable of being removed without the consent of the Gaming and Wagering Commission, and a licence of any class granted in respect of premises that were at the time of the grant comprised within or adjacent to a casino complex shall not be removed to premises that are not within or adjacent to that complex as at the date of the application for removal.